xiaosaiyao/epiregulon.benchmark/README.md

 - `temp_dir`: path to the folder in which intermediates from the `scenicplus` analysis will be saved
 - `work_dir`: path to the folder into which intermediate files from `scenicplus` analysis will be saved
 - `n_cpu`: number of cores for parallel jobs
+- `save_results`: a logical indicating whether intermediate objects created during analyses should be saved for later use
 - `save_path`: path to which result of the benchmark will be saved, including plots

 To run the benchmark for the **AR dataset** use the function `render_report_AR`.
 Provide the